 It is the foundation for compliance, accuracy, integrity, efficiency, accountability, and process excellence.
 The document controller’s role is to handle all of this while still aiding users, with the help of a well-defined control policy and a solid document management system.

-It all comes down to controlling the flow of documents and delivering correct information to the right stakeholders in order to drive the organization’s quality system.
+Document control best practices helps managing the flow of documents and delivering correct information to the right stakeholders in order to drive the organization’s quality system.

 The following steps are included in the document control process: